maybebyte/anthesis/software.md

 [LineageOS](https://www.lineageos.org/) supports a wider range of hardware.

-Your router is a computer too. <abbr title="Original Equipment Manufacturer">OEM</abbr> firmware rarely proves as capable as [FLOSS firmware](https://www.privacytools.io/operating-systems/#firmware).
+Your router is a computer too.
+OEM firmware rarely proves as capable as [FLOSS firmware](https://www.privacytools.io/operating-systems/#firmware).
 Be careful and use Ethernet when you flash the firmware onto your